secar600/secar-documents/source/extended_gas_target.rst

 .. figure:: Figures/Operation_diagram.png
    :width: 70 %

    The schematics of SECAR's extended gas target's operation.
 The blue arrows show you which modes can be switched to one another.
 The red arrows indicate interlocks.
 The rectangles are operation modes, all of which have automatic control except the manual mode of operation.
 The PIPS detectors can only be biased in the :code:`run` mode of operation.
+Image courtesy of Brandon Ewert.

 .. _operation_state:
 .. figure:: Figures/Operation_state_defs.png
    :width: 70 %

    This schematics displays all the automatically controlled devices of the SECAR's extended gas target's GHS.
+Image courtesy of Brandon Ewert.

 Supplemental Controls
 ~~~~~~~~~~~~~~~~~~~~~